kikikurniadi/Batch-12-Portfolio/README.md

 # Batch-12-Portfolio

-Gain & visualize 4 insights from Ames housing dataset (Data Terlampir Dalam Drive)
+Gain & visualize 4 insights from Ames housing dataset

 1. Count of one categorical feature
 2. Distribution of one continuous feature